ageneric/pygame-engine-indev/Assets/docs.md

 `self.groups`
 (where self is a Scene)

-Group 0 is the draw group, used for drawing all sprites.
+Group 0 is the group used for drawing all sprites.
 To get this group, use either:
-`self.draw_group`
+`self.group_draw`
 `self.groups[0]`
 (where self is a Scene)